Against four other teams, the Irish clinched their first win of the season at home.

-Tallman joined the Irish staff in 2001, shortly after the Notre Dame Athletic Department announced that each of the University's 26 varsity sports would receive full funding.
+Tallman arrived at Notre Dame in 2001, shortly after the Notre Dame Athletic Department announced that each of the University's 26 varsity sports would receive full funding.
 With increased scholarship aide, he has made the Irish competitive with the top programs in the nation on the recruiting front by attracting some of the country's top prep prospects.

-The efforts of Tallman have also paid dividends in the pool, as the Irish have broken 128 University records over the last 13 years.
+The efforts of Tallman have also paid dividends in the pool, as the Irish have broken more than 140 University records over the last 14 years.
 Tallman was named the 2013 College Swimming.com Rising Assistant Coach of the Year after being named an honorable mention finalist in 2012.
 He has mentored 60 total swimmers who won BIG EAST individual and relay championships and all 14 individual Irish record holders, including two-time All-American Frank Dyer and Bill Bass, the second and third all-time Notre Dame men's swimming NCAA Championship qualifiers.

 Dyer's fourth-place finish in the 200 free at the 2012 NCAA Championships earned him the distinction of being the first men's swimming All-American in school history.
 Another of Tallman's charges, 2005 NCAA Championship participant Tim Kegelman, was the first Notre Dame swimmer to make an appearance at the national meet, swimming the 100 fly, 200 fly and 200 IM.

 Tallman helped guide the Irish to their first BIG EAST championship in 2005, and the Irish repeated as champions in 2006, 2008, 2009, 2012 and 2013.
 The stretch was the most successful in the history of Notre Dame swimming and diving.

 The 2012 Notre Dame squad set nine school records and sent two swimmers to the NCAA Championships for the first time in the same season.
 Nine of the team's upperclassmen (sophomores and above) set personal-bests in at least one event during the campaign, with six athletes setting fastest marks in multiple strokes.
 The Irish won seven events at the 2012 BIG EAST Championships, scoring 887 points to edge Louisville for the conference's top crown.
 The 887 points scored were the second-most for Notre Dame at the BIG EAST meet in program history (902.5 points-2005).